COLORADO RESTAURANT ASSOCIATION

 Summary:

-The bill makes the following changes to the "Colorado Open Records Act" (CORA):
+The act makes the following changes to the "Colorado Open Records Act" (CORA):

 • Excludes from the definition of a "public record" a written document or electronic record that is produced by a device or application that is used to assist an individual with a disability or individuals with a language barrier to facilitate communication if the written document or electronic record has been produced to facilitate communication in lieu of verbal communication;